jarvys/node-forgot/README.md

 # node-forgot

-> forgot the exceptions the function throws, just go on:)
+> Forgot exceptions the function throws, just go on:)

 ## Install